unlock-protocol/unlock/unlock-protocol-com/blog/governor-migration.md

 ## **What to do now**

-- [Delegate your votes](https://unlock-protocol.com/guides/delegation/) (you **must** delegate in order to participate in onchain votes, including self-delegation)
+-  If you own any amount of UDT, the Unlock protocol's governance tokens, [delegate your votes](https://unlock-protocol.com/guides/delegation/) (you **must** delegate to participate in onchain votes, including self-delegation)
 - Head to [the proposal](https://www.tally.xyz/gov/unlock/proposal/36208249270120864100503453462134662510103434369621143761091232235939585571890)
 - Cast your vote!

-The voting period ends on **xxx July 2023.** At the end of the voting period, and if the proposal to upgrade passes, the proposal will be queued and executed and the change will become effective.
+The voting period ends on **July 11th 2023**.
+At the end of the voting period, and if the proposal to upgrade passes, the proposal will be queued and executed and the change will become effective.